 Some time ago, I rediscovered this recipe of whey bread while I was making farmer cheese.
 I had a lot of leftover whey and did not know what to do with it, so I remembered about a bread that is still made in Romania by the shepherds and cheese makers who use the whey in different ways.
 This is a beautiful, delicious bread with a soft crust that is quite easy to make especially if you have a stand-up mixer.

-You might find the recipe unusual, but in many countries this bread is made very often in village or farms.
+You might find the recipe unusual, but in many countries this bread is made very often in villages or farms.
 The whey is full of proteins, brings lots of flavor to the bread and helps the dough rising.

 There is no point on wasting the whey, right?
 Anyway, I bake bread at least once a week and if you ask me why I do that instead of buying a loaf of bread from the store, my reasons are these: